Swamy-s-Tech-Skills-Academy/bookify/README.md

 # bookify
 I am learning Clean Architecture from Milan Jovanović Pragmatic Clean Architecture Course.
+This project is a result of the learnings from Milan Jovanović Pragmatic Clean Architecture Course.

 ## Reference(s)